 Brunel was a prolific inventor.
 He continually broke new engineering ground, tried new ideas and found ingenious solutions to solve the problems he faced and tried new ideas.

 Do the same with your railway.
-It maybe more work but it’s a lot more rewarding in the long run and you’ll learn a lot along the way.
+It maybe more work to make things but it’s a lot more rewarding in the long run and you’ll learn a lot along the way.
 He’d be sure to approve!

 Attention to Detail